meta-toolkit/meta-toolkit.org/overview-tutorial.md

 ## Corpus input formats

-In the main toml configuration file, there is a parameter
+In the main toml configuration file, there are two parameters to specify a
+corpus:

 {% highlight toml %}
+dataset = "dataset-name"
 corpus = "name.toml"
 {% endhighlight %}

-This is the path to the corpus configuration file, relative to the corpus path.
+The `dataset` key names a folder under the path `prefix` where the corpus data resides.
+The key `corpus` is the path to the corpus configuration file, relative to the corpus path.
 Usually, we simply name the corpus config file by the corpus input format type.
 For example, if we are using a line corpus (described below), we would say `corpus = "line.toml"`.
-The file `line.toml` (or whatever it's called) contains corpus-specific settings:
+The file `line.toml` (or whatever it's called) contains corpus-specific settings.
+Below is an example for a line-corpus:

 {% highlight toml %}
 # file: line.toml